speechly/speechly/WIX.md

 `<BigTranscript/>` communicates with `<PushToTalkButton/>` using `window.postMessage`, so it works just by placing the component in same DOM - no event binding required.

 - Use Add > Embed > Custom Embeds > Custom Element
+- Resize the component to about 800 x 120px to make room for the transcript to appear.
 - Right click it, select "Pin settings" and pin it to the top-left edge of the screen
 - Select "Choose Source", check "Server URL" and enter the following in box: